greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/underperformance_1_1.md

 ---
 title: Underperformance
 description: We want team members to be successful and should offer every opportunity for them to work effectively.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/underperformance_1_1/
+linkTitle: Underperformance
+type: docs
 ---

 ## Introduction